Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 <p class="caption">(\#fig:fig11-1)Data collection in the research project life cycle</p>
 </div>

-Recall your data sources catalog (see Section \@ref(dmp-catalog)), created early on in your project.
-Each row of that catalog includes an instrument to be collected for your project.
 When collecting original data as part of your study (i.e., you are administering your own survey or assessment as opposed to using an externally collected data source), data management best practices should be interwoven throughout your data collection process.
 The number one way to ensure the integrity of your data is to spend time planning your data collection efforts.
 Not only does planning minimize errors, it also keeps your data secure, valid, and relieves future data cleaning headaches.

 If you have ever created a data collection instrument and expected it to export data that looks like the image on the left of Figure \@ref(fig:fig11-2), but instead you export data that looks like the image on the right, then you know what I mean.
 Collecting quality data doesn't just happen because you create an instrument, it takes careful consideration, structure, and care on the part of the entire team.